servusdei2018/GladiatorPits-Go/README.md

 ## License

-Copyright (C) 2020 The Gladiator Pits Go Authors.
+Copyright (C) 2020 The GladiatorPits-Go Authors.
 All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.